disqus/disqus-install-examples/amp/readme.md

 3. Replace `hash` with a unique identifier that represents the page where you’d like a specific thread to display.
 If you are loading the `<amp-iframe>` element on multiple pages, generate the `hash` dynamically for each page.
 The hash you provide will be used in the `identifier` and `url` variables in step 1.

 4. Add the new domain as a Trusted Domain in your Admin > Settings > [Advanced](https://39898u7123873120.disqus.com/admin/settings/advanced/).

-~~Note that we recommend specifying the correct shortname, url, and identifier variables so that Disqus loads the correct forum and discussion for your.
-Read more about configuration variables.~~